OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/home-folder.md

 ## Prerequisites

 All setup for the project should occur as a normal user (not root or other special user) in the software developer's home folder.
+Most of the contents of this folder will be backed up during GitHub repository comments.
+Additional backups can be made by periodically copying files to a backup device or configuring automated backups of the folder.

 ## Create Home Folder for Development Files